Post Baccalaureate Teacher Certification Program

 What Can You Do with a Post Baccalaureate Teacher Certification?

-The curriculum for this teacher certificate program is designed for those changing careers into the education field, as well as those who already serve as temporary, emergency, or substitute teachers and wish to earn a formal teaching credential.
+The curriculum for this teacher certificate program at Drexel University is designed for those changing careers into the education field, as well as those who already serve as temporary, emergency, or substitute teachers and wish to earn a formal teaching credential.